-Table 4.1.1 DBD key numbers and rates by Trusts/Boards covered by your Team have been obtained from the PDA.
+DBD key numbers and rates by Trusts/Boards covered by your Team have been obtained from the PDA.
+Table 4.1.1 year.

-Data for the current time period are included, along with an equivalent comparison period from the previous year.
-If the Trusts/Boards are not equivalent for the two time periods, this is due to Trust/Board changes, and/or there were no patients for whom neurological death was suspected or imminent death was anticipated in one of the time periods.
+Data for the current time period are included, along with an equivalent comparison period from the previous there were no patients for whom neurological death was suspected or imminent death was anticipated in one of the time periods.